Yas2020/End2End_MLOps_Pipeline/README.md

     - Train, version model (preprocess pipeline+fraud detection model) with metadata (metrics, tags, input data)
     - Log & register model in MLflow (`mlflow.sklearn.log_model`) with signature

 DVC ensures you can reproduce any experiment with the exact same dataset, pipeline and middle artifacts or configurations.
 It also chain the ML stages such that every stage runs only if the outputs of the previous stage has changed otherwise skipped.
 At every stage, latest version is pulled and after changed made by the stage, it will be pushed to remote DVC repo so it can be easily reproduced by other teammates without having to download the original data.
-They can start from any commit hash, pull the version and reproduce the pipeline for that experiment.
-DVC keeps data and pipelines tracked and synced together.
+They can start from any commit hash, pull the version from remote repo and reproduce the pipeline for that experiment.
+DVC keeps data and pipelines tracked and synced together without the need to keep data locally.

 ```sh
 git checkout <commit-or-tag>  # pick the corresponding commit with the version